tonysf/frankwolfe/README.md

 # Frank-Wolfe Algorithms

-This is a personal Python repository for Frank-Wolfe and conditional gradient methods.
-A small `paper/` section contains scripts that use the FRAMES pieces to generate figures for the accompanying paper.
+This is a simple Python repository for Frank-Wolfe or conditional gradient methods.
+A small `paper/` section contains scripts that use the FRAMES pieces to generate figures for the accompanying paper studying the FRAMES algorithm.

 The package currently includes: